9uant-brain/FET-Compressor-Build/README.md

 I ordered more JFETs hoping to find ones with proper Idss, but that batch also turned out weak.
 Fortunately, I eventually found a suitable JFET in my inventory with sufficient Idss.
 Since it was a different model, its Vgs(off) was different, which resulted in a different compression intensity.
 Still, when I tried it, it worked quite well.

-## Completion, demonstration
+## Final Product and Demonstration
-Here is final product.
-I painted it, and labeled parameters with waterslide decal, which I printed.
-Also I put silver knobs on it.
-Below is a photo of final product.
+Here is the final product.
+I painted the enclosure and labeled the parameters using a waterslide decal that I printed myself.
+I also added silver knobs.
+The photo of the finished unit is shown below.

 <p align='center'>
  <img src=asset/FP.jpg width="50%" height="50%">